 Although it is most distasteful, the Court in discharging its duty finds it necessary, and accordingly, does bring the full weight of authority to bear in issuing terminating sanctions and full compensatory attorney fees and expenses against California Department of Forestry and Fire Protection.
 The Court finds that Cal Fire’s actions initiating, maintaining, and prosecuting this action, to the present time, is corrupt and tainted.
 Cal Fire failed to comply with discovery obligations, and its repeated failure was willful . . . .
 Cal Fire’s conduct reeked of bad faith . . . .
 Cal Fire . . . destroyed critical evidence, failed to produce documents it should have produced months earlier, and engaged in a systematic campaign of misdirection with the purpose of recovering money from Defendants . . . .
 The misconduct in this case is so pervasive that it would serve no purpose for the Court to attempt to recite it all here.

-After the state court issued its sanction order, Defendants discovered additional gross misconduct associated with the Moonlight Fire investigation and its prosecution.
-On October 9, 2014, Defendants filed a motion in federal court, arguing that the court should set aside the settlement with the United States and dismiss the action for fraud on the court.
+After the state court issued its sanctions order, Defendants filed a motion in federal court based on the fraud Defendants had discovered in the course of litigating the state action, arguing that the court should set aside the settlement with the United States and dismiss the action for fraud on the court.
 In April 2015, U.S. District Court Judge William Shubb denied that motion.
-Defendants filed an appeal to the Ninth Circuit on the next business day, and that appeal is also pending.
+Defendants appealed but the Ninth Circuit affirmed.
+On February 14, 2018, Defendants filed a petition for certiorari with the United States Supreme Court, which is presently pending.